 This level of accuracy is actually quite impressive!
 Many common mechanical timers can have variance up to 3 full minutes!
 In addition, many other timers require the user to set a timer for a minimum of a 10 minute duration before the timer can even begin.

 Another factor for timing variance can be your Time Timer's battery life.
 If you're experiencing slow timing or no movement of the disk at all, you should replace your timer's battery.

-If you've changed the battery and your Time Timer is still off by more than 30 seconds, please contact us to request a replacement.
+If you've changed the battery and your Time Timer is still off by more than the accuracy guide suggests, please contact us to request a replacement.